Bobby Goldsmith Foundation (BGF) is Australia's longest running HIV charity.

 Ramon is the CFO of Sydney North Primary Health Network (SNPHN).
 He is also currently a director of Northside Community Forum.
 Ramon is a Chartered Accountant, and a graduate of the Australian Institute of Company Directors.

-Ramon joined the BGF Board in 2017 and is Chair of the Finance Committee.
+Ramon joined the BGF Board in 2017 and is Chair of the Finance & Audit Committee.

 John has worked for over 20 years in healthcare and pharmaceuticals.
 Currently John is employed in sales and marketing at ViiV Healthcare.
 He has an MBA (marketing) and a Masters of Business from the University of Technology Sydney.